chris-creditdesign/nature-image-slider/README.md

 ### To Do

-- Image loading
+- Image loading - Check both images are loaded
-- Image resizing
+- Select - destroy if not possible to have a slider
-- Select
+- Reset position to normal if resized

 ### Build process